snolte26/beeMovieSpammer/README.md

 # beeMovieSpammer
-a bot that just spams the bee movie script into whatever chat
+A bot that just spams the bee movie script into whatever chat